TrumpCare vs. ObamaCare

 - Waivers for essential health benefits allowing for “junk plans” (low premium, high deductible, and low benefit plans).

 - Flexibility on Medicaid funding if a public health emergency takes place.

-- Funds for market stabilization and high risk customers.
+- Funds for market stabilization and high-risk customers.

-- Funding for opioid epidemic (to offset defunding for the Medicaid population and waivers for health benefits).
+- Funding for the opioid epidemic (to offset defunding for the Medicaid population and waivers for health benefits).